jonathanfrancisco/Lakbay-Ilocos-Norte/README.md

-I learned flexbox then I applied what I learned, on this project.
+I learned flexbox then I applied what I learned on this project.